Eryajain12/sa-ccr-interest-rate-derivatives/README.md

 ## Risk Insights

-- The **unmargined JPY netting set (DEF123 – 1103)** contributes the largest share of PFE, illustrating the capital impact of missing collateral agreements.
+- The **unmargined JPY netting set (DEF123 – 1103)** contributes the largest share of PFE, highlighting the capital impact of missing collateral agreements.
-- **Margined netting sets** (ABC123 and XYZ789) exhibit materially lower exposure due to collateral and netting benefits.
+- **Margined netting sets** exhibit materially lower exposure due to collateralization and netting benefits.
-- Netting across hedging subsets significantly reduces aggregate exposure compared to gross trade-level notionals.
+- Netting across hedging subsets significantly reduces aggregate exposure relative to gross trade-level notionals.

 ---

 ## Conclusion
-This project demonstrates a **practical SA-CCR implementation consistent with Basel III regulatory standards**, using Excel in a format commonly employed within bank risk and regulatory teams.
+This project demonstrates a **practical SA-CCR implementation aligned with Basel III regulatory standards**, using Excel in a format commonly employed within bank risk and regulatory teams.

-The framework:
-- Quantifies counterparty credit exposure for a large IR derivatives portfolio
-- Highlights the importance of **margining and netting** in reducing regulatory capital
-- Provides transparent, auditable calculations suitable for **CCR, XVA, and regulatory capital analysis**

 All figures and conclusions are **fully supported by calculations in `SA_CCR_Erya Jain.xlsx`**.